Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

-\textbf{Expanding to Bounded-Width Convolutional Models}.
-One limitation of this theory is that full-width convolutional layers are not often used in common state-of-the-art architectures.
+One limitation of the analysis done in \cite{gunasekar2018implicit} and in the previous section is that full-width convolutional layers are not often used in common state-of-the-art architectures.
 Bounded-width convolutional models are instead usually employed, which have smaller kernel sizes than the width of the input.
-Given this, we asked: what is the effect of the bounded-width convolutional model in $\hat{\beta}$ and $\hat{\delta}$?
+A natural question is therefore: what is the effect of the bounded-width convolutional model on $\hat{\beta}$ and $\hat{\delta}$?

-To answer this question, we trained a bounded-width convolutional model and generated both $\hat{\beta}$ and $\hat{\delta}$ with the same procedure as the previous section.
-In Figure~\ref{fig:frequency_adv}, we can see that the bounded-width convolutional models (both linear and nonlinear) contain high frequency components in $\hat{\delta}$.
-This is further exacerbated by depth in the Deep Bounded-Width model (DBWC).
-Moreover, we observe that the $\beta$ corresponding to the bounded-width convolutional model is as sparse or less sparse (more dense) compared to the full-width counterpart (see Supp.
-Figure~\ref{fig:bar_norm}).
-Given that the theory \cite{gunasekar2018implicit} only specifies a bias towards $\ell_\frac{2}{L}$-sparsity in the frequency domain (support can consist of low or high frequencies), then why do we observe so much more concentration of energy in the higher frequencies of the bounded-width convolutional model but not the full-width convolutional model?
-Our experiments suggest that this is due to \textit{the spatial locality constraint} imposed in the bounded-width convolutions.
-We propose a theoretical explanation via the Fourier Uncertainty Principle -- a space-limited kernel \textit{cannot} be band-limited in frequency domain -- as the origin of frequency dispersion.
-This reasoning can be made rigorous for a bounded-width linear convolutional model by a simple and straightforward extension of the results of Gunasekar et al, 2018 along with the invocation of energy concentration Uncertainty Principle.
-This results in the following theorem:
+To answer the question, we trained bounded-width convolutional models and generated both $\hat{\beta}$ and $\hat{\delta}$ with the same procedure as the previous section.
+In Figure~\ref{fig:radial_cifar10}, we can see that:

+\textit{The bounded-width convolutional models (both linear and nonlinear) contain high frequency components in $\hat{\delta}$ and their presence grows with depth in the Deep Bounded-Width model (DBWC).
+Moreover, we observe that the $\beta$ corresponding to the bounded-width convolutional model is as sparse or less sparse (more dense) compared to the full-width counterpart as reported in Figure~\ref{fig:bar_norm}.}

+Given that the theory in \cite{gunasekar2018implicit} only specifies a bias towards $\ell_\frac{2}{L}$-sparsity in the frequency domain (i.e. both in the low and high frequencies), \textit{why do we observe a bias in the higher frequencies for the bounded-width convolutional model but not the full-width convolutional model?} Our experiments suggest that high frequency concentration is due to the fact that convolutional kernels are localized.
+We propose a theoretical explanation via the Fourier Uncertainty Principle -- i.e. a space-limited kernel \textit{cannot} be band-limited in frequency domain -- as the origin of the frequency bias.
+This reasoning can be made rigorous for a bounded-width linear convolutional model by a simple and straightforward extension of the results of Gunasekar et al, 2018 along with the invocation of energy concentration Uncertainty Principle, resulting in the following theorem: